 In summer, Dyrholaey is at its best, as it is one of the premier locations in Iceland to get close to thousands of nesting puffins.

-If you have already been glacier hiking or it does not appeal, you can instead elect to take a shuttle bus from this area across the volcanic desert of Solheimassandur.
+If you have already been glacier hiking or it does not appeal, you can instead head to the volcanic desert of Solheimassandur.
 This will take you to the famous wreckage of a DC-3 plane, which lays alone in a waste of black sands.

 No one was injured in its crash, meaning your exploration of this metal skeleton will be fascinating rather than morbid.